rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

     - Energy consumption source, providing the energy required from the system with a certain price
     - Energy peak demand pricing "transformers", which represent the costs induced due to peak demand
     - Bus connecting energy consumption source and energy peak demand pricing transformers
-    - Energy feed-in sink, able to take in generation that is provided to the DSO for revenue
+    - Energy feed-in sink, able to take in generation that is provided to the energy provider for revenue
-    - Optionally: Transformer Station connecting the DSO bus to the energy bus of the LES
+    - Optionally: Transformer Station connecting the energy provider bus to the energy bus of the LES

-With all these components, the DSO can be visualized as follows:
+With all these components, the energy provider can be visualized as follows:

 .. image:: images/Model_Assumptions_energyProvider_assets.png
  :width: 600